andersonvalley/rsschool-cv/cv.md

 - **Discord:** andersonvalley#4425

 ### Briefly About Myself:
+Hi!
+I'm a junior frontend developer.
+I want to upgrade my skills.
 I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.

 ### Skills and Proficiency:
 - Bringing mock-ups to life using HTML (PUG), CSS (SASS), JavaScript.